Home | Apple Pie Overnight Oats

 Almond butter – Use your favorite nut or seed butter here in place of the almond butter.

 Rolled oats – Old-fashioned oats and quick oats both work well in this recipe too.
-Steel-cut oats and instant oats are not good substitutes.
+Steel cut oats and instant oats are not good substitutes.

 Chia seeds – Chia seed helps to absorb the liquid and give the oats a creamy texture.
-You can use ground flaxseed in place of the chia seed but reduce the liquid down by 25%.
+You can use ground flaxseed in place of the chia seed but reduce the liquid by 25%.

 Cinnamon – Use apple pie spice or pumpkin pie spice in place of the cinnamon for an even more delicious spice.